-RepoDb is an Open Source ORM for .NET, which comes to fill the gap between micro ORMs like Dapper, and full ORMs like Entity Framework.
+RepoDb is an Open Source ORM for .NET, designed to fill the gap between micro ORMs like Dapper and full-fledged ORMs like Entity Framework.

-It is designed to be fast in execution and efficient in memory usage, achieving similar or even superior results to the popular Dapper library.
+It is designed to be fast in execution and efficient in memory usage, achieving results similar to or even better than the popular Dapper library.

 At the same time, RepoDb makes an effort to maintain ease of use.
 The provided functions are included as extension methods for IDbConnection, similar to what Dapper does.

-On the other hand, in addition to performing queries with Raw Sql, it maintains high-level features similar to those found in Entity Framework, allowing its use with a simple syntax through lambda functions and anonymous types.
+On the other hand, besides performing queries with Raw Sql, it maintains high-level features similar to those found in Entity Framework, allowing its use with a simple syntax through lambda functions and anonymous types.

-The library is compatible with major databases such as SQL Server, SQLite, MySQL/MariaDb, and PostgreSQL.
-It also incorporates numerous additional features such as cache, tracing, and bulk operations.
+The library is compatible with major databases like SQL Server, SQLite, MySQL/MariaDb, and PostgreSQL.
+Additionally, it incorporates numerous additional features such as caching, tracing, and Bulk operations.

-RepoDb is available to be added as a Nuget package, and is compatible with .NET Standard 2.0, so it is available on Windows, Linux (Mono), and Android (Xamarin).
+RepoDb is available as a Nuget package and is compatible with .NET Standard 2.0, making it available on Windows, Linux (Mono), and Android (Xamarin).

-As we mentioned at the beginning, RepoDb is Open Source.
-The code and documentation are available on the project page https://github.com/mikependon/RepoDb.
+As mentioned at the beginning, RepoDb is Open Source.
+The code and documentation are available on the project page at https://github.com/mikependon/RepoDb.

 Using RepoDb

-Let’s see some simple examples of using RepoDb.
-Before we can use RepoDB, we must initialize the library, according to the data provider we are using.
-For example, for the case of Sql Server we would do.
+Let’s look at some simple examples of using RepoDb.
+Before we can use RepoDB, we must initialize the library according to the data provider we are using.
+For example, for Sql Server we would do:

 RepoDb.SqlServerBootstrap.Initialize();

-This statement must be executed only once, so we normally call it from the AppBoostrapper of the application, in the constructor of the services layer, or in our dependency resolution system.
+This statement should be executed only once, so we typically call it from the application’s AppBootstrapper, in the service layer constructor, or in our dependency resolution system.

 CRUD Operations